 In addition to offering practical assistance to The Bristol Gulls in raising funds for their venture, which will in turn raise money for the RNLI and CUBH, Brunel staff are expecting to get hands-on with harbour clean ups and other events aimed at supporting our waterways.

 Aged between 24 and 33, the four members of The Bristol Gulls are Aileen Booth (Ali) from Glasgow, Chloe Juyon from Reunion Island/France, Lorna Carter from Cornwall and Sofia Deambrosi from Uruguay.
 They have each made Bristol their home and found each other through their shared passions of rowing, adventure and the wellbeing of our global waterways.

 “This is more than a physical and mental challenge,” says Sofia.
 “It’s a chance to make a statement and really share our concern for our society’s current behaviour towards Planet Earth.
-Pollution of our land, air and waters is a really important problem, which has been evolving for a long time, but it is not too late to do something about it to ensure a better place for future generations.” www.thebristolgulls.com
+Pollution of our land, air and waters is a an important problem, which has been evolving for a long time, but it’s not too late to do something about it to ensure a better place for future generations.” www.thebristolgulls.com